-The summer holidays are upon us, so how are we going to keep our children entertained in Plymouth for SIX WHOLE WEEKS?
+The summer holidays 2022 are upon us, so how are we going to keep our children entertained with days out in Plymouth for SIX WHOLE WEEKS?

 I’ll tell you how – you’re going to have a little look through this mahoosive list of ideas, and get planning!